Pnfowdar/optionsmatrix/README.md

     *   Per-ticker button to refresh with **Live** options data (active only when market is open).
 *   **Configuration File (`config.toml`):** Define default tickers, filter ranges, risk-free rate, and scoring bounds.
 *   **API Token Security:** Uses Streamlit Secrets (`secrets.toml`) to manage the `marketdata.app` API token.

+## Scanner (Multipage)

+The app now includes a multipage "Scanner" that finds only those contracts meeting your per-ticker criteria at or beyond a desired strike.

+- __What it does__: For each rule (Symbol, Desired Strike, Min Monthly Yield, Strategy PUT/CALL), the scanner fetches cached options data and outputs contracts where:
+  - PUT: strike <= desired strike, and monthly yield >= threshold
+  - CALL: strike >= desired strike, and monthly yield >= threshold
+- __Feed__: Uses `marketdata.app` cached feed to minimize API cost while staying consistent with the main matrix logic.
+- __Where__: Appears as a separate page at `pages/1_Scanner.py` in the Streamlit sidebar.

+### How to use

+1. Open the "Scanner" page from the sidebar.
+2. Set global scan window: Min/Max DTE, and optionally toggle "Top 1 per symbol".
+3. In __Scanner Rules__, add/edit rows with:
+   - `symbol` (e.g., SPY)
+   - `desired_strike` (0 means ignore strike threshold)
+   - `min_monthly_yield` (in %)
+   - `strategy` (PUT or CALL)
+4. Click __Save Rules__ to persist to `scanner_rules.json` in project root.
+5. Optionally click __Import Watchlist__ to seed rules from `watchlist.json`.
+6. Click __Run Scan__.
+Matching contracts render in a table.
+7. Click __Download CSV__ to export results.

+### Refreshing & Caching

+- __Refresh (clear API cache)__ clears the in-memory cache used by the underlying `MarketDataClient`, forcing fresh pulls on the next scan.
+- Results are also memoized briefly with `st.cache_data` to keep the UI snappy during small tweaks.

+### Implementation Notes

+- Reuses `matrix.build_matrix()` so monthly yield, POP, pricing method, and DTE match the main page exactly.
+- Fetches only the strategies you actually use per symbol (PUT and/or CALL) concurrently to reduce requests.
+- Rules are saved to `scanner_rules.json` at the project root; you can edit this file manually or via the UI.

 ## Requirements